Location: Amsterdam (Netherlands)

-Successfully completed PhD or equivalent, in cell biology, molecular biology or related topic, with proven strong knowledge in the field of neurodegenerative and/or neurocognitive disorders.
+Successfully completed PhD or equivalent, in molecular neurobiology or related topic (knowledge in the field of neurodegenerative disorders and/or proteinopathies is preferred)

 Demonstrated experience in mechanistic studies in disease models

-Experience with next-generation sequencing approaches, proteomics and/or metabolomics would be advantageous, including single-cell approaches
+Experience with next-generation sequencing approaches, proteomics and/or metabolomics is a plus

 Hands-on experience in writing, presenting, and reviewing in research documents (reports, patents, publications etc.)